cjgarcia12/cjgarcia12/README.md

 - Demonstrated a fast learning curve with new technologies, balancing high-quality results with efficiency.

 ## 👔 Career Interests
-I'm open to opportunities in software engineering, particularly in frontend and full-stack roles, and would love to explore positions in AI or tech companies like Roboflow, Pendo, and Arpari.
+I'm open to opportunities in software engineering, particularly in full-stack roles, and would love to explore positions in startup companies with a focus in AI and Technology

 ---